-Innovative stair design is confined not only by space and the needs of the client, but by strict building and safety codes, and some of the wow inducing stairs seen on Pinterest are probably not in legal use in actual homes, or are digital-only designs.
+Innovative stair designs are confined not only by space and the needs of the client, but by strict building and safety codes as well, and some of the wow inducing stairs seen on Pinterest are probably not in legal use in actual homes, or are digital-only designs.

-The Laurel Way stairs (5th and 6th photos) exhibit the cantilever - each tread is anchored deep into one wall, and the spiral staircase was designed for the guest wing's private entrance.
+The stairs at our Laurel Way project in Beverly Hills, Los Angeles (photos 4-5) exhibit the cantilever - each tread is anchored deep into one wall, and the spiral staircase was designed for the guest bedroom’s private entrance.

 So, within the laws of physics (and the laws of your county) there are many creative opportunities in both design and materials for the evolution of this ancient method of ascension, the stair.